wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.05.13 Automatic fall back to older browsers added for activity attachments, and avatar upload, eg. MS IE <= 9
+         Added choose, try_again_msg, and file_types_msg as options for [wps-avatar-change] Added missing date_format to [wps-forum]

 14.05.12 Fix when "sticked" activity is older than the most recent "count" number of posts
          Added date_format across all plugins, where applicable